SEI-TAS/kalki-node-setup/data_node/README.md

 `bash build_all.sh`

-To run all components in an unified docker-compose instance:
+To run all components in a unified docker-compose instance:

 `bash run_all.sh`